 I watched Bonnieux disappear on my left along the bike path, and I stopped to take my last photo of the castle at Lacoste.

 Time on the Veloroute du Calavon passed quickly, and before I knew it, we were approaching Les Beaumettes, the end of the bike path.
 The scenery approaching the village was amazing with rock formations and cliff homes.
 We stopped for an expresso in a small cafe in the village and planned the rest of our route to Cavaillon.

-Since the Veloroute to Calavon currently ends (or begins, depending on which way you are traveling), in Les Beaumettes, you are on your own to determine how to get to Cavaillon if you are planning to take the train to leave the Luberon.
+The Veloroute du Calavon currently ends or begins, depending on which way you’re traveling, in Les Beaumettes.
+You’re therefore on your own to determine how to get to Cavaillon if you’re planning to take the train from the Luberon.
 Our path took us on a series of small, low traffic roads through vineyards and along lavender fields.
 Fortunately we passed through the town of Coustellet, home to the Museum of Lavender.
-This is a really great attraction with not only a museum on the history of lavender cultivation, but there is also a gift shop where you can purchase anything lavender and a lovely picnic area surrounded by lavender fields.
+This is a great attraction with not only a museum on the history of lavender cultivation, but also a gift shop where you can purchase anything lavender as well as a lovely picnic area surrounded by lavender fields.

 I posed for some final pictures surrounded by lavender on the museum grounds.

 We visited for a while with some other cyclists who were headed toward the Luberon and were able to share some suggestions on a bike route.
 I wish that I too was heading toward, rather than away from the Luberon.
 At least I have a day in Avignon, assuming that we can make it back to Cavaillon to return the bikes!
 After almost no time, we arrive in Cavaillon, a town much busier than I ever anticipated it would be.
 Town was bustling and traffic made bicycling challenging.
 We made our way to the center of town and a terrific view of the arches from the Roman road, the Domitienne Way.
 Spectacular.